SeekDaSky/SokDoc/-sok.-selector/-selector/-init-.md

 **Platform and version requirements:** JVM, Native

-Class wrapping the NIO Selector class for a more "coroutine-friendly" approach.
-Each `SelectableCHannel` will have a `SuspentionMap` as attachment, this map contains all teh Continuations/Lambda to resume/call when an event come in.
+The Sok Selector class helps to go from a crappy blocking NIO Selector interface to a nice coroutine based interface.

-Sockets register quite frequently and as the NIO Selector class blocks any registration while selecting we have to implement a way to synchronize registrations and the Selector class.
-This is done by sharing the `CoroutineScope` of the Selector to the `SuspentionMap` classes, this way the `SuspentionMap` is able to launch coroutine on the Selector Thread, thus ensuring mutual-exclusion.
+The Selector will take care of registrations to the underlying NIO Selector in a non-blocking and non-suspending way in order to have the best performances possible.
+In order to do that (and because the NIO Selector is blocking) the Selector have a single thread executor to which we will give "ticks" tasks, when a socket wants to register we will pause the ticking, register and send a resume task to the executor, if the registration task is fast enough the ticking will not be paused.

-To reduce the number of registration, a socket may register for a unknown number of event.
-If so the selector will call a lambda after each event and this lambda will return if the Selector should keep the registration or not.
-This method slow down the selector but the performance gain is worth it.
+The Selector uses the SuspentionMap class to get and resume the suspention or execute the callback.
+There is two kinds of operation for the SuspentionMap, resume the continuation and unregister the interest directly (for single read operations) or execute a callback that will return whether or not we should unregister.
+The goal of those two "modes" is to reduce the number of (expensive) interest update operations.
+The counterpart is that the Selector now execute user-code which can greatly slow down the ticking rate, the developer should be careful.